 Prevention Is the Key

-Dr. Hauser tells his patients that one of the best ways to prevent erectile dysfunction is to prioritize their oral health.
+Dr. Phillipe and Dr. Hauser state one of the best ways to prevent periodontal disease is to prioritize their oral health.
 This means visiting the dentist at least twice a year, brushing twice daily and flossing at the same time.

-If you would like to know more about maintaining perfect gum health, schedule an appointment with Dr. Hauser of Lakefront Family Dentistry.
-You can call (951) 244-9495 or go online right now and make an appt.
+If you would like to know more about maintaining perfect gum health, schedule an appointment with our dentists at Lakefront Family Dentistry.
+You can call (951) 244-9495 or request and appointment on our website anytime.

 Periodontal disease is an infection of the gums and surrounding tissue that supports the teeth.
 It is caused by bacteria that form plaque, a sticky film that adheres to the teeth and gums.
 It must be removed through regular brushing and daily flossing, or plaque will be able to harden into tartar, which can only be removed by a dentist or dental hygienist.

 Symptoms of periodontal disease include red, swollen, or tender gums; bleeding gums; and bad breath.
 As the disease progresses, the gums may begin to recede, exposing the roots of the teeth and making them susceptible to decay.
 In advanced stages, teeth may become loose or fall out, and the infection can spread to other parts of the body.